 For a range of local walks click here or follow the two long-distance walking routes that cut through the heart of this specatular pice of countryside: the Wye Valley Walk and Offa's Dyke Path National Trail.

 Walk this Wye This 75 page book has 12 mainly circular walks with OS maps in the Wye Valley Area of Outstanding Natural Beauty accessible by public transport, ranging from easy to advanced, 2 miles - 10 miles.
-To order your copy by credit or debit card @ £3.20 inc postage and package call AONB office 01600 713977 or send a cheque for this amount made payable to Herefordshire Council and send to Information Officer, Wye Valley AONB, Hadnock Road, Monmouth NP25 3NG
+To order your copy inc postage and package call AONB office 01600 713977 and send a cheque for £2 plus postage & packing made payable to Herefordshire Council and send to Information Officer, Wye Valley AONB, Hadnock Road, Monmouth NP25 3NG

 Wye Valley Walk